knpuniversity/symfony-journey/knpu/http-kernel/kernel.view-event.rst

 need to be able to return both HTML or JSON depending on the ``Accept`` header sent by the client.
 In your controller, instead of having a big ``if`` statement for the two different formats, it just return the data.
-Then you'd have a listener on ``kernel.view`` first checks to see if the user wants HTML or JSON.
+Then you'd have a listener on ``kernel.view`` that first checks to see if the user wants HTML or JSON.
 If the user wants HTML, it would render the template.
 If it wants JSON, it would take that Dinosaur object and turn it into JSON.
 The `FOSRestBundle`_ has something that does exactly this: you can return data from your controller,